Aug 26th, 2022 · 10 min read

 No, do not clean your coins.

 Whoever left you their coins did not clean them for a reason.
-Anything used to clean your coins could significantly hurt their worth whether you sell at auction houses or just compare price guides.
+Anything used to clean your coins could significantly hurt their worth whether you sell at or for insurance values.

 It is fine if your coins do not look like they are in perfect condition.
 Cleaning them can destroy what lies beneath a thin layer of dirt.
 Any dirt or grime is superficial and has a trivial impact on a coin.
 However, damaging a coin damages its value.